 Businesses such as this fence installation company know the importance of a clearly defined fence line.
 Especially in this era of continuous real estate development and expansion.

 A distinct fence line will secure every inch of property that’s rightfully yours.

 Those who feel hedges are the better choice have their fair share of reasons as well.
 Some of them quite similar to fences, and others very different.

 While this was also a reason for getting a fence, hedges can also secure your property.

 Specific greenery called intruder hedging consists of seriously spikey plants that will put off any unwanted trespasser.

 Plus, since there aren’t height limits for hedges like there are for fences, an 8-foot tall wall of spikes will deter a would-be burglar even more.

-Hedges are homes for birds that take shelter there.
-And flowering varieties will attract bees and other pollinators.
+Hedges are homes for birds that take shelter there and flowering varieties will attract bees and other pollinators.
 While you’ll have to keep the hedges trimmed, over time they will grow full and lush.